Elise A. Piazza

 In 2016, our research team received the prestigious Eric and Wendy Schmidt Transformative Technology Award to build a state-of-the-art fNIRS imaging system to do research on naturalistic, real-life communication.

-Check out some of the press coverage of my recent Current Biology paper on universal acoustic shifts in infant-directed speech (w/ Marius Cătălin Iordan and Casey Lew-Williams ) here and here
+Check out some of the recent press coverage (PBS News Hour, Washington Post) of my Current Biology paper on universal acoustic shifts in infant-directed speech (w/ Marius Cătălin Iordan and Casey Lew-Williams)!